motor-18/swing-analysis/README.md

 - It is assumed that the value sent as "data" is a single dimensional array; If not, the out-of-bounds error checking will kick-in.

+- Unit testing of each function has been done, using different simple test cases.
+This is by no means complete, nor is it a formal verification.

 # Error constants used
 Currently, there are 4 constants used for denoting different types of errors.